Rathbone Investment Management International Ltd Privacy Notice

 This privacy notice explains how Rathbone Investment Management International Limited ("we", "our", "us") collects, uses and shares your personal data, and your rights in relation to the personal data we hold.
 This privacy notice concerns our processing of personal data for past, prospective and present clients of Rathbone Investment Management International Limited ("you", "your").

-Rathbone Investment Management International Limited (a Jersey registered company with company number 50503) is the data controller of your personal data and is subject to the Data Protection Regulation (Jersey) Law 2018 (the "GDPR").
+Rathbone Investment Management International Limited (a Jersey registered company with company number 50503) is the data controller of your personal data and is subject to the Data Protection (Jersey) Law 2018 and the Data Protection Authority (Jersey) Law 2018.
 Rathbone Investment Management International Limited is a wholly owned subsidiary of Rathbone Investment Management Limited, which in turn is wholly owned by Rathbone Brothers plc.
 Any references to Rathbones should be assumed to include Rathbone Investment Management International Limited.

 - this begins with any interactions we have before you become a client.
 Such examples include when you communicate with us over the phone, letter, via email or the website, rathbones.com;

 - from information you provide to us when you interact with us before becoming a client, for example when you contact us about our services;

 - when you ask us to provide services to you and subsequently provide us with the necessary information;

 - from third parties, for example when we carry out our routine checks on you before we can accept you as a client;

 - where you provide us with personal data relating to others (e.g. your family members), we understand that you either have their consent or are entitled to provide this information to us for subsequent use;